 This framework, as was mentioned in Berman’s theory, grants a large role to remastered PIL methods and techniques, which would be used by state courts as instruments of legal reasoning, in a “jurisgenerative” way (that is, to replace substantive norms that would be applied to everyone as is the case now, by a case-case approach, based on which some principles would be elaborated little by little).
 In this context, PIL is envisaged as an instrument of state law, or perhaps, more exactly, as a mode of legal reasoning, which is to be used by state courts to solve conflicts between both state law and non-state law.
 Berman thus proposes to approach disputes brought before Western state courts, including cultural identity claims or religious claims, by considering that citizens have multiple normative affiliations and that this can generate choice-of-law problems.

 Berman further identifies three techniques of the U.S. conflict of laws that could be useful to solve these problems.
-The techniques are the following: the doctrine of vested rights (which allows one to make choice of law a priori inquiry), governmental interests (that could be interpreted as being part of an interlocking world system of transnational regulation and multiple community, beyond Currie’s narrow and parochial conception), and the substantive law approach.
+The techniques are the following: the doctrine of vested rights,which allows one to make choice of law a priori inquiry; governmental interests, which could be interpreted as being part of an interlocking world system of transnational regulation and multiple community, beyond Currie’s narrow and parochial conception; and the substantive law approach.
 Regarding the latter, referring to the work of Arthur Von Mehren, Friedrich Juenger, and Luther McDougal, Berman praises the dimension of the substantive law approach that asks courts to resolve multistate disputes by seeing themselves as international and transnational actors who are engaging in an international dialogue about legal norms.

 That way, notably, it becomes possible for these authorities to grant priority to other cultural preferences, attached to cultural identity claims, than those underlying the state law of the forum state.
 In any case, PIL reasoning requires state authorities to justify their decision to stick to formal state law or to accommodate other cultural preferences.
 The authority concerned can thereby better clarify its decision to a wide range of citizens, since it must at least explain why state law or alternative cultural norms are applied to the dispute.
 In this regard, state courts must proceed to the difficult exercise of linking claims to normative communities and determine which normative community shall be given precedence over the other.
 This partly depends on whether all parties claim they belong to the same normative community(-ies) or to distinct ones.
 The “connecting factor” then seems to be the supple one of the “closest connection” between the dispute and this or that normative community.
 Then comes the other difficult issue when a non-state community that all parties would claim an affiliation to is not monolithic.
 So in a given case, “some members of the relevant community would prefer to have the state norm applied to their situation.”
 In this kind of situation, Berman proposes that the non-state norms be applied anyways, so that “the choice-of-law question becomes, in part, a question of whose voices within a community are heard by which speakers of nation-state power.”